alan-valee/alan-valee/README.md

 - 👋 Hi, I’m @alan-valee
-- 👀 I’m interested in learning Java
+- 👀 I’m interested in learning mastering Java
 - 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on anything
-- 📫 How to reach me ...

 <!---
 alan-valee/alan-valee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.